EJFleet/joan-fleetwood-actor/README.md

 ### Code Used

 [Kera Cudmore README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for examples of what to include in the README sections.

-[Sophie McGee](https://github.com/SophieMcGee/sophie-mcgee-copywriting/blob/main/assets/css/style.css) for how to make the hamburger menu accessible to screen readers.

 Code Institute 'Love Running' walkthrough project for the hamburger navigation menu, the gallery and the footer.